sjp38/hackermail/USAGE.md

 ==================

 ![interactive list](images/hkml_interactive_list_demo.gif)

+(Note that the above gif is recorded on an old version of `hkml`.
+Latest version may have different features/interface.)

 Outputs of `list`, `thread`, and `open` are shown by `hkml`'s interactive viewer by default.
 The viewer maintains focus on a line of the content.
 Users